Skip to Content

 When a data lake is created in either of the previous two methods, it is configured to be maximally compatible with an SAP HANA database.

-• A data lake can be created that is independent (standalone) of a SAP HANA database by using the Create Instance button and the option SAP HANA Cloud, data lake.
+• A data lake can be created that is independent (standalone) of a SAP HANA database by using the Create Instance button.

 independent data lake